Tonny Vilhena: Feyenoord

 At the start of the 2017–18 season, Vilhena started the season well when he helped Feyenoord beat Vitesse in the Johan Cruyff Shield 4–2 on penalties following a 1–1 draw throughout the 120 minutes.
 Three weeks later on 27 August 2017, Vilhena scored his first goal of the season, in a 5–0 win against Willem II.
 Since the start of the 2017–18 season, Vilhena continued to establish himself in the starting eleven, playing in the midfield position.
 He made his 150th appearance for the club on 23 September 2017, in a 2–0 loss against NAC Breda.
 This was followed up by scoring his second goal of the season, in a 4–0 win against AZ Alkmaar.
 Vilhena then scored three more goals later in the year, including a brace against Sparta Rotterdam on 17 December 2017.
 He scored two goals in two consecutive matches between 28 January 2018 and 31 January 2018 against ADO Den Haag and PSV Eindhoven.
 Vilhena later scored two consecutive goals on two occasions later in the 2017–18 season.
 On 22 April 2018, he played as Feyenoord won the 2018 KNVB Cup Final 3–0 against AZ Alkmaar.
 Despite being a first team regular for the side, his performance received criticism, with commentator Arman Avsaroglu saying, "I think he is less than last season.
 Then he was one of the drivers.
 Feyenoord leaned on him.
 That role is also his strength and I miss that this season", while Voetbal International's Iwan van Duren said: "The boy has not yet become a man and this should be the time for this season.
 In that respect, Sofyan Amrabat manifests itself more."
-At the end of the 2017–18 season, Vilhena went on to make forty–four appearances and scoring thirteen times in all competitions.
+During the 2017–18 season Vilhena made 44 appearances and scored 13 goals in all competitions.

 At the start of the 2018–19 season, Vilhena started the season well when he helped Feyenoord beat PSV Eindhoven in the Johan Cruyff Shield 6–5 on penalties following a 0–0 draw throughout the 120 minutes.
-It wasn't until on 2 September 2018 when Vilhena scored his first goal of the season, in a 4–2 win against NAC Breda.
-Since the start of the 2018–19 season, Vilhena continued to establish himself in the starting eleven, playing in the midfield position.
-He then scored three goals out of the six matches throughout December.
-Vilhena later scored three more goals later in the 2018–19 season, scoring against AFC Ajax, De Graafschap and SC Heerenveen.
-Despite missing two matches during the 2018–19 season, Vilhena made thirty-five appearances and scoring seven times in all competitions in what would be his last ever season for Feyenoord.
+Vilhena scored his first goal of the season on 2 September 2018 in a 4–2 win against NAC Breda.
+He continued as a regular in the starting eleven, playing in the midfield position.
+He scored three goals in the six December matches, and three more later in the season, scoring against AFC Ajax, De Graafschap and SC Heerenveen.
+Despite missing two matches during the 2018–19 season, Vilhena made 35 appearances and scored seven times in all competitions in what would be his last season for Feyenoord.

 Six months after leaving Feyenoord, Vilhena was given a farewell send-off during a match against PSV Eindhoven on 15 December 2019.